kabosu3d-lab/html-summary-detail-test/README.md

 # html-summary-detail-test
-My experimental implementation of summary-detail app with AngularJS, TypeScript and SCSS.
+My experimental implementation of summary-detail app with AngularJS and SCSS.

 ## Setup
 ```sh